 Guess what this cilantro tastes like!
 This variety of cilantro is known for having a particularly strong citrus flavor that is often less noticeable in other types of cilantro, similar to lemon thyme.

-Due to its preference for cooler conditions will not grow well in southern regions with short winters and intense sun.
-A perfect replacement if you don’t have room for a lemon tree!
+Due to its preference for cooler conditions, it will not grow well in southern regions with short winters and intense sun.
+It is a perfect replacement if you don’t have room for a lemon tree!

 5. Caribe Cilantro

-They are dark green leaves with slightly thin stems.
-The name Caribe is short for the Caribbean, and, as you can probably guess, it refers to a variety of cilantro that has adapted to grow in the Caribbean region.
+They have dark green leaves with slightly thin stems.
+Caribe is short for the Caribbean, and, as you can probably guess, it refers to a variety of cilantro that has adapted to grow in the Caribbean region.

 At first, the Caribbean region was too hot, but the cilantro plants adapted, and now we have caribe cilantro, which is perfect for warmer climates.

 They are an upgraded version of leisure cilantro.
-It can keep cilantro in the garden for a long time, withstand the summer heat and resist bolting.
+It can keep cilantro in the garden long, withstand the summer heat, and resist bolting.

-If you live in the southern United States and are planning to plant cilantro outdoors, you will definitely want to look for caribe coriander seeds.
+If you live in the southern United States and plan to plant cilantro outdoors, you will want to look for caribe coriander seeds.

 6. Marino Cilantro